Royal National Lifeboat Institution: Media and image

-Life-Boat journal
+Lifeboat journal

 The RNLI published the first issue of The Life-Boat in March 1852.
 It was sold for 1½d for "laying before the public all the information respecting the construction and establishment of Life-Boats, the number of Shipwrecks, the exertions made to save Life and Property, and the prizes and medals awarded to those who have been most active in that noble service".

 It was sub-titled Journal of the National Shipwreck Institution but from Volume 2 in 1855 this was changed to reflect the organisations new name which was adopted the previous year to be the Journal of the National Life-Boat Institution.
 The last issue under this name was volume 31, no. 341 in April 1940; Life-boat War Bulletins were published from No. 1 in September 1940; from 1945 to December 1946 simply entitled Life-boat Bulletin.
 From volume 32, no. 342 (June 1947), the journal has been called The Life-boat, more recently The Lifeboat and then Lifeboat.